sudarshan1405/sudarshan1405/README.md

 <h1 align="center">Hi 👋, I'm Sudarshan Gore</h1>
 <h3 align="center">Welcome to my little corner of GitHub!
-I’m passionate about growing in my career, picking up new tech skills, and making work life a little less overwhelming (and a lot more fun).
+I’m passionate about growing in my career, picking up new tech skills, and making work life a little less overwhelming (and a lot more fun). <br>
-Here, you'll find:
+Here, you'll find: <br>
   🛠️ Projects I’m building or contributing to
   📚 Things I’ve learned while juggling work, deadlines, and debugging 🌱 Bits of inspiration for anyone trying to survive—and thrive—in the corporate jungle